Home Menu Mail Search

 • On the jawline it is the "Guardian’s Mark”, a sign of strength and resilience.
 It speaks of someone grounded, a protector of others, carrying ancestral roots in their bones.

-In Japan the idea of fate and karmic echoes, fits within the Shinto and Buddhist worldview, where your physical traits reflect inner spiritual truths or karmic inheritance.
+In Japan the idea of fate and karmic echoes fits within the Shinto and Buddhist world view, where physical traits reflect inner spiritual truths or karmic inheritance.
+But that is reflection only.
+The physical placement of moles on the face and elsewhere on the body, is a biological inheritance, not a karmic inheritance.